 Vitamin B6 was first used for women’s cyclical conditions after researchers found it successfully helped women with depression caused by birth control pills.
 Seeing the success they had with these women, researchers decided to see if B6 could relieve PMS symptoms.

-There have been several studies performed since the 1970s on the use of vitamin B6 for PMS.
-While PMS may be caused by a variety of factors, not related to vitamin B6 deficiency, most studies showed that the majority of women with PMS had improved symptoms once they began supplementing with vitamin B6.
+There have been several studies performed since the 1970s, metaanalyses shared in the journals AJOG and Reprod Toxicol, as shared of by Dr. Aviva Romm Botanical Medicine for Women’s Health, on the use of vitamin B6 for PMS.
+While PMS may be caused by a variety of factors, unrelated to vitamin B6 deficiency, most studies showed that the majority of women with PMS had improved symptoms once they began supplementing with vitamin B6.
 Some studies determined that not all women saw an improvement in symptoms from supplementing with B6.
 There could be additional contributing factors to why they saw no improvement, such as other nutrient deficiencies or a difficulty in converting vitamin B6 into its active form pyridoxal-5-phosphate.

 Today vitamin B6 is highly regarded as a first line of defense in treating PMS.
 It has been shown especially helpful for cyclical acne and mood disorders that come along with PMS.
 B6 plays a lead role in brain chemistry because it is involved in the manufacture of all amino acid transmitters.
 Some examples of these amino acid transmitters you may recognize are serotonin, dopamine and melatonin.
 As most of us know, these all play a critical role in our mood and behavior.